Dieting to shed pounds is fine, but the benefits of eating healthy go way beyond weight loss.

 2. Improve your Mood

 The way your body feels has a direct impact on your mood.
-It’s obvious that when you have a backache or a head cold your outlook on life tends to be less cheerful.
-Other cause/effect connections are more subtle, that is, until you experience the change.
+An obvious example is that when you have a backache or a head cold your outlook on life tends to be less cheerful.

 3. Reinforce Your Immune System